 The applications are sent from Tally into a Notion database where we can review them.

-Once a day, Monday to Thursday (excluding stat holidays!) we review the parity applications in Notion.
+We review the parity applications in Notion weekly.
 Occasionally folks from non-eligible countries apply, in which case we send them a quick email to thank them for their application and let them know their country is unfortunately not eligible.
 Most of the time the applications we receive are from eligible countries.
 Our team reviews the supporting documentation included in the application, comparing the name and address in the image to the name and address provided in the application form.
 If everything matches up, we then do a quick search of our own parity pricing database to confirm the percentage discount the applicant is eligible for.

 Once we’ve confirmed the percentage, we use templates stored in Spark to email the applicant their discount code.